spacetelescope/jdaviz/docs/cubeviz/displaycubes.rst

 Percentile
 ^^^^^^^^^^

-Change the percentage of data that is included in the visualization.
+Can be used to set the :guilabel:`min` and :guilabel:`max` values based on percentiles of the data.

 Min
 """

-If the percentile is "custom", then the minimum value for data to be visualized can be set.
+If the percentile is "custom", then the data value corresponding to the minimum of the colormap scale (e.g. black in grayscale) can be set.

 Max
 """

-If the percentile is "custom", then the maximum value for data to be visualized can be set.
+If the percentile is "custom", then the data value corresponding to the maximum of the colormap scale (e.g. white in grayscale) can be set.

 Colormap
 ^^^^^^^^